 If you're traveling to Thailand and want to hang out with some elephants, make sure you're going to the right parks.

 Millions of tourists flood to Thailand every year — for good reason.
 There are some incredible places to see in this part of the world!
 From the dreamy beaches in the south to the underrated jungles found in Northern Thailand, it's no wonder it's one of the most popular vacation spots in the world.

 Headed to Thailand soon?

 All our favorite spots are in this Thailand Destination Guide

 One of the things everyone wants to do in Thailand is hang out with elephants.
 These beautiful animals are so gentle (and so beautiful to see up close) it's no wonder everyone visiting Thailand wants to make some elephant friends.
 Sadly, way too many tour organizations horrifically mistreat the elephants in the name of tourism which has become a lucrative business.
 Some elephants are beaten, mistreated, brutalized, and more .... not something you want to support!

 There are some organizations that have decided to do better by the elephants though and still offer a way for you to see them.
-If you're looking to interact with some elephants while in Thailand, please make sure you do your research to make sure you're visiting an ethical and sustainable organization.
-If you really care about the animals you're here to visit, you make sure you are going to an elephant park that has the best intentions for both their elephants and for you.
+If you're looking to interact with some elephants while in Thailand, please make sure you do your research to make sure you're visiting an ethical and sustainable organization that has the best intentions for both their elephants and for you.